VenkaSri/Library/README.md

 - Prototypes

 ## Features to implement
-- A way to store all the cards
+- A way to store all the added cards even after user exits page
 - Better and more specific validation for each input
 - Reponsive design for mobile
+- Add stats

 ## Demo
 ![Demo](https://i.imgur.com/HPUymNK.gif)